Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): Ext-branching laws

 \begin{example} Let $\pi_M$ and $\pi_N$ be Arthur type representations of $G_{n+1}$ and $G_n$ respectively.
 Suppose their associated Arthur parameters are relevant.
 Write those Arthur parameters $M_A$ and $N_A$ as (\ref{eqn relevant MA}) and (\ref{eqn relevant NA}) respectively.

 Then, Conjecture \ref{conj ext sum} for Hom-case follows from (Theorem \ref{thm conj ggp} and) the following

 The direction $\Leftarrow$ is easy.
-For the $\Rightarrow$ direction, one should be able to deduce that from \cite{Gu18} in which derivatives of Arthur type representations are studied, while we do not find a direct result.
-We sketch how to modify the proof of Theorem \ref{thm conj ggp} to see (\ref{eqn unique derivative}).
+For the $\Rightarrow$ direction, one may hope to compute the Hom of those derivatives directly while it seems it have not been done so far.
+We shall sketch how to modify the proof of Theorem \ref{thm conj ggp} to see (\ref{eqn unique derivative}).
 We use all the notations in the proof of Theorem \ref{thm conj ggp}, and in particular, write

 The basic case is again all $\pi_{p,i}, \pi_{q,j}$ are cuspidal, which is included in Example \ref{ex all generic}.
 Since taking duals behaves well with derivatives, Case 2 (in Theorem \ref{thm conj ggp}) follows from Case 1.